pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

 Cluster 4 has only one neighborhood in it.
 The most common venues are Train Stations, Pubs, and Food Joints.

 ### Results
 The aim of this project is to help people who want to relocate to the safest borough in London.
-Expats can chose the neighborhoods to which they want to relocate based on the most common venues in it.
+Expats can choose the neighborhoods to which they want to relocate based on the most common venues in it.
 For example, if a person is looking for a neighborhood with good connectivity and public transportation we can see that Clusters 3 and 4 have Bus Stops and Train Stations respectively, as the most common venues.
-If a person is looking for a neighborhood with stores and restaurants in a close proximity, then the neighborhoods in the Cluster 1 is suitable.
+If a person is looking for a neighborhood with stores and restaurants in a close proximity, then the neighborhoods in the Cluster 1 are suitable.
 For a family, I feel that the neighborhoods in Cluster 2 are more suitable due to the common venues such as Parks, Gym/Fitness centers, Bus Stops, Restaurants, Grocery Stores and Soccer Fields, which is ideal for a family.

 ### Conclusion
 This project helps a person get a better understanding of the neighborhoods with respect to the most common venues in that neighborhood.
 It is always helpful to make use of technology to stay one step ahead i.e. finding out more about places before moving into a neighborhood.
 We have just taken safety as a primary concern to shortlist the borough of London.
 The future of this project includes taking other factors such as cost of living in the areas into consideration to shortlist the boroughs based on safety and a predefined budget.